archphile/thepenguin/content/blog/2017-12-22-mpd-and-dsd-files.md

 The format is PCM again (**S32_LE**) and the sampling rate is the maximum the receiver and DAC support, **352800**.

-In gerneral, **Native DSD** support is limited, so if your DAC supports DoP, this is the best way to listen to your DSD files at the moment.
-DoP is an old and mature protocol and has no audible differences when compared to Native DSD.
+In general, **Native DSD** support is limited, so if your DAC supports **DoP**, this is the best way to listen to your DSD files at the moment. **DoP** is an old and mature protocol and has no audible differences when compared to **Native DSD**.

 If you want to have a look at Linux kernel code and see the supported Native DSD devices, you can follow the link below:

 [https://github.com/torvalds/linux/blob/master/sound/usb/quirks.c](https://github.com/torvalds/linux/blob/master/sound/usb/quirks.c)

 Please note that every Linux distro uses a different version of Linux kernel.
-In addition, if you use an embedded board like Raspberry Pi, Odroid, Udoo, you usually don't use the mainline kernel and in many cases your version is very old.
+In addition, if you use an embedded board like **Raspberry Pi**, **Odroid**, **Udoo**, you usually don't use the mainline kernel and in many cases the kernel version is very old.

-&nbsp;
-### MPD and SACD ISO support
+## MPD and SACD ISO support
-&nbsp;

 Although MPD does not officially support **SACD ISO** files, thanks to an **MPD fork** this option became available for MPD users.

 What you need to do is build this fork (or ask your distribution for this package).
 The source code can be found in this location:

 [https://sourceforge.net/projects/mpd.sacddecoder.p/](https://sourceforge.net/projects/mpd.sacddecoder.p/)

 This fork is almost identical to MPD apart from the SACD code.
-You need to edit mpd.conf and put some additional stuff:
+You need to edit **mpd.conf** and put some additional stuff:

 	decoder {
 	plugin "sacdiso"